windmill-labs/windmilldocs/blog/2023-02-13-slack-integration/index.md

 :::info

 This guide assumes that you already have a Slack account and a workspace where you have admin rights.
-Minor experience with Windmill also helps.
+Some experience with Windmill helps, but not required.

 :::